 What if I’m getting a breakout right this second?

 Even the most diligent skin-care sticklers among us can wind up with the occasional cyst situation.
 In these cases, the goal is to keep it from getting too out of hand.
 “The more inflamed you let the pimple become, the deeper the pigmentation is going to be later,” Dr. Downie says.
-When you feel a breakout coming on, treat it with a drying lotion containing a beta-hydroxy acid like benzoyl peroxide — we always use the Leegeehaam Grow Tea Tree 70 BHA Toner whenever we need to zap a zit.
+When you feel a breakout coming on, treat it with a drying lotion containing a beta-hydroxy acid like salicylic acid — we always use the Leegeehaam Grow Tea Tree 70 BHA Toner whenever we need to zap a zit.
 It helps stunt its growth and reduces the severity of the post-pimple pigmentation.

 How does the sun play into this?